Spring Flower Show

 Most of us love the coming of spring but early in the season we’re still waiting for flowers to appear.
 Never mind – a few faux blooms from the dollar store will serve to brighten our homes while we wait for nature to do its thing.

-If you have a stash of fake flowers stored away, look through them to see if you can reuse
+Look through your stash of fake flowers to see if you can reuse

 some for these easy floral arrangements.